Godswill Akpabio: Early life and career

 Godswill Akpabio is the son of Chief Obot Akpabio and Madam Lucy Obot Akpabio (née Inyangetor) of Ukana, Ikot Ntuen in Essien Udim Local Government Area.
 He was born on 9 December 1962.
-He lost his father early in life and was raised by his mother.
+He lost his father at an early age and was raised by his mother.

 Education

 Akpabio was educated at Methodist Primary School, Ukana, Essien Udim LGA, Akwa Ibom State; the Federal Government College, Port Harcourt, Rivers State; and the University of Calabar, Cross River State, where he obtained a Degree in Law.

-While at the Federal Government College, Port Harcourt, he was appointed the Senior Prefect.
-In the University of Calabar, Akpabio was elected as the speaker of the parliamentary year.
+While at the Federal Government, College, Port Harcourt, he was appointed the Senior Prefect.
+In the University of Calabar, Akpabio was elected as the Student Union Government (SUG) Speaker of the 1987/88 parliamentary year.

 Family and personal life

-Akpabio’s grandfather, Okuku Udo Akpabio, was the Warrant Chief in Ikot Ekpene province.
+Akpabio's grandfather, Okuku Udo Akpabio, was the Warrant Chief in Ikot Ekpene province.
 His uncle, Dr. I. U. Akpabio, was the Minister of Education/Internal Affairs in the then Eastern Nigeria.
 Justice Nsima Akpabio, his cousin, was a senator in the Second Nigerian Republic.